ryancct/ryancct.github.com/_posts/2012-04-29-high-frequency-trading-is-it-good-or-bad-for-us.md

 unofficial one.

 Some said HFT will make the stock market more volatile when the way computers trade is lack of transparency, while some argues that [hft is not responsible for market volatility](http://www.highfrequencytraders.com/blog/909/hft-not-responsible-market-volatility-%E2%80%93-you-are).
-No matter which direction hft development is heading to, its implication on retail investors is undoubtedly far reaching but in fact most people have only little knowledge about them.
+No matter which direction hft development is heading to, its implication on retail investors is undoubtedly far reaching but many of them have only little knowledge about them.

 Although [high frequency and
 algorithmic trading now accounts for over 70% of all equity trades placed on US exchanges and in excess of 77% in the